NikkiMandal/Ozone_Level_Detection/modelling.md

 # Orchestrating Workflows using Airflow

-In this project, orchestration of workflows is managed through Apache Airflow, a powerful tool that schedules and manages complex workflows.
+In this project, the orchestration of workflows is managed through Apache Airflow, a powerful tool that schedules and manages complex workflows.
 In production, these workflows are scaled and managed through Google Cloud Composer, a managed Airflow service that integrates seamlessly with other Google Cloud services, enhancing our deployment's efficiency and reliability.
 The model deployment is managed through Vertex AI.

 ## Setup for Docker
 Docker setup involves creating a Dockerfile that specifies the Airflow version and configuration settings appropriate for the project’s needs.
 Docker-compose files are used to define services, volumes, and networks that represent the Airflow components such as the web server, scheduler, and worker.

 ## Initial Setup for AirFlow
 Setting up Airflow involves defining Directed Acyclic Graphs (DAGs), which outline the sequence of tasks and their dependencies.
 Each task is represented by operators, such as PythonOperator or BashOperator, which execute specific pieces of code necessary for the workflow.

 ## General Runs of Airflow inside Google Composer
 When a DAG is triggered (either manually or as per its schedule), it undergoes several stages:

 1. **Queued:** The task is queued by the scheduler.
 2. **Running:** A worker picks up the task and begins execution.
-3. **Success/Failure:** Once execution completes, the task is marked as successful or failed.
+3. **Success/Failure:** Once execution is completed, the task is marked as successful or failed.

 ## Operating through UI inside Airflow
 Airflow's web-based UI allows users to monitor and manage their workflows.
 It provides detailed visualizations of pipeline dependencies, logging, and the status of various tasks.
-The UI is crucial for troubleshooting and understanding the behavior of different tasks within the DAGs.
+The UI is crucial for troubleshooting and understanding the behavior of different functions within the DAGs.

 ## Conclusion
 Random Forest is a powerful and versatile model that can improve prediction accuracy and robustness.
 By tuning its hyperparameters using GridSearchCV, you can optimize its performance for your specific dataset and task.
 The model architecture, which involves bootstrap sampling, decision tree construction, and aggregation, helps to enhance the model's ability to generalize and provide reliable predictions.
 Incorporating optimizers and detailed training procedures ensures the model is fine-tuned and performs well across different data subsets.